ikus060/minarca/README.md

 * Remove dependencies to unmaintained `snakeoil` library
 * Replace deprecated references of `disutils.spawn.find_executable()` by `shutil.which()`
 * Drop Ubuntu Hirsute & Impish (End-of-life)

+Breaking changes:

+* Minarca Client >=4.3.0 required Minarca Server >=4.3.0.
+Older version won't be allowed to link new computer.
+Existing installation are not affected.
+This breaking change was required to improve the security arround the authentication mechanism.

 ## 4.2.0 (2022-07-05)